Rockies vs. Brewers: Betting Trends, Records ATS, Home/Road Splits

 - In seven games as the underdog over the last 10 matchups, the Rockies have a record of 3-4.

-- In their previous 10 matchups with a total posted by sportsbooks, the Rockies and their opponents are 4-6-0 when it comes to hitting the over.
+- When it comes to the total, the Rockies and their foes are 5-5-0 in their previous 10 contests.

-- The Rockies have put together a 1-1-0 record against the spread over their previous 10 games (oddsmakers set runlines in two of those games).
+- The Rockies are 1-1-0 against the runline over their past 10 matchups (two of those matchups had a runline set by oddsmakers).

 Rockies Betting Records & Stats

-- The Rockies have come away with 40 wins in the 96 contests they have been listed as the underdogs in this season.
+- The Rockies have won in 40, or 41.2%, of the 97 contests they have been named as odds-on underdogs this year.

-- Colorado has been at least a +195 moneyline underdog 13 times this season, but was upset in all of those games.
+- This season, Colorado has won two of its 19 games, or 10.5%, when it's the underdog by at least +180 on the moneyline.

 - The Rockies have posted a record of 13-9-0 against the spread this season.